Top

 Disclosure: If you buy products using the retailer buttons above, we may earn a commission from the retailers you visit.

-The secret history of MI6 – from the Cold War to the present day.
+From the host of The Rest is Classified podcast, this is the secret history of MI6 – from the Cold War to the present day.

-The British Secret Service has been cloaked in secrecy and shrouded in myth since it was created a hundred years ago.
-Our understanding of what it is to be a spy has been largely defined by the fictional worlds of James Bond and John le Carre.
-THE ART OF BETRAYAL provides a unique and unprecedented insight into this secret world and the reality that lies behind the fiction.
-It tells the story of how the secret service has changed since the end of World War II and by focusing on the people and the relationships that lie at the heart of espionage, revealing the danger, the drama, the intrigue, the moral ambiguities and the occasional comedy that comes with working for British intelligence.
-From the defining period of the early Cold War through to the modern day, MI6 has undergone a dramatic transformation from a gung-ho, amateurish organisation to its modern, no less controversial, incarnation.
-Gordon Corera reveals the triumphs and disasters along the way.
+The British Secret Service has been cloaked in secrecy and shrouded in myth since it was created over a century ago.
+Our understanding of what it is to be a spy has been largely defined by the fictional worlds of James Bond and John le Carré.
+In MI6, security expert Gordon Corera provides a unique and unprecedented insight into this secret world and the reality that lies behind the fiction.

 Reviews

-Adam Sisman, THE SUNDAY TIMES CULTURE
+Adam Sisman, SUNDAY TIMES

 COUNTRY LIFE

-This book will intrigue anyone with a taste for adventure and an interest in the moral dilemmas of loyalty and disloyalty.
+This book will intrigue anyone with a taste for adventure and an interest in the moral dilemmas of loyalty and disloyalty

-Annie Machon, THE SUNDAY EXPRESS
+SUNDAY EXPRESS

-Corera, the BBC's security correspondent, has enjoyed privileged access to key spy players from the past few decades and, writing in an engaging style, he picks up the story of the MI6 at the point where the "official" history grinds to a halt after the Second World War.
+Corera, the BBC's security correspondent, has enjoyed privileged access to key spy players from the past few decades and, writing in an engaging style, he picks up the story of the MI6 at the point where the "official" history grinds to a halt after the Second World War